Packed with nutrients, these colorful foods can help keep his eyes sharp by protecting against a variety of vision problems.

 Here’s a top ten list of foods that contain some all-important eye-worthy buzz words like anthocyanins, beta-carotene, carotenoids, glutathione, Omega-3 essential fatty acids, lycopene, phytonutrients – and the very special partnership of lutein and zeaxanthin, sometimes referred to as sunscreen for the eyes.

-6. Garlic Sulphur-rich garlic is important for the production of glutathione, an important protein that acts as an antioxidant for the lens of the eye.
+Sulphur-rich garlic is important for the production of glutathione, an important protein that acts as an antioxidant for the lens of the eye.
 Glutathione is found to be instrumental in the prevention of some visual problems.
+(Garlic has long been regarded as a beneficial herb.
+Yet many people believe it’s harmful to dogs and should never be fed.
+The truth is, it is safe and even beneficial in small doses.
+Read more)